 "Designated critical benchmark" is a benchmark that is designated for the purposes of the Instrument as a "critical benchmark" by a decision of the securities regulatory authority.
 In addition to general requirements in the Instrument that apply in respect of any designated benchmark, there are specific requirements in Division 1 of Part 8 of the Instrument that apply to designated critical benchmarks.
+However, if a designated commodity benchmark is also designated as a critical benchmark, then subsections 40.2(1) and (2) of the Instrument will specify the requirements applicable to such a benchmark.

-Staff of a securities regulatory authority may recommend that the securities regulatory authority designate a benchmark as a "critical benchmark" if the benchmark is critical to financial markets in Canada or a region of Canada.
+Staff of a securities regulatory authority may recommend that the securities regulatory authority designate a benchmark as a "critical benchmark" if the benchmark is critical to financial or commodity markets in Canada or a region of Canada.
 The following two factors are among those that will be considered:

-- (a) the benchmark is used directly or indirectly within a combination of benchmarks as a reference for instruments or contracts or for measuring the performance of investment funds, having a total value in Canada of at least \$400 billion on the basis of the range of maturities or tenors of the benchmark, where applicable; or - (b) the benchmark satisfies all of the following criteria: - (i) the benchmark is used directly or indirectly within a combination of benchmarks as a reference for instruments or contracts or for measuring the performance of investment funds having a total value in one or more jurisdictions of Canada that is significant, on the basis of all the range of maturities or tenors of the benchmark, where applicable; - (ii) the benchmark has no, or very few, appropriate market-led substitutes; - (iii) in the event that the benchmark is no longer provided, or is provided on the basis of input data that is no longer sufficient to provide a benchmark that accurately represents that part of the market or economy the designated benchmark is intended to record, or on the basis of unreliable input data, there would be significant and adverse impacts on - (A) market integrity, financial stability, the real economy, or the financing of businesses in one or more jurisdictions of Canada, or - (B) a significant number of market participants in one or more jurisdictions of Canada.
+- (a) the benchmark is used directly or indirectly within a combination of benchmarks as a reference for instruments or contracts or for measuring the performance of investment funds, having a total value in Canada of at least \$400 billion on the basis of the range of maturities or tenors of the benchmark, where applicable; or - (b) the benchmark satisfies all of the following criteria: - the benchmark is used directly or indirectly within a combination of benchmarks as a reference for instruments or contracts or for measuring the performance of investment funds having a total value in one or more jurisdictions of Canada that is significant, on the basis of all the range of maturities or tenors of the benchmark, where applicable; - (ii) the benchmark has no, or very few, appropriate market-led substitutes; - (iii) in the event that the benchmark is no longer provided, or is provided on the basis of input data that is no longer sufficient to provide a benchmark that accurately represents that part of the market or economy the designated benchmark is intended to record, or on the basis of unreliable input data, there would be significant and adverse impacts on - (A) market integrity, financial stability, the real economy, or the financing of businesses in one or more jurisdictions of Canada, or - (B) a significant number of market participants in one or more jurisdictions of Canada.